seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 GenerateCAmkESRootserver()
 /*- endfilter -*/
 ```

-To access a series of helper functions for defining our CAmkES VM project we need to
+The file `projects/camkes/vm/camkes_vm_helpers.cmake` provides helper functions for the VM projects,
-include the `projects/camkes/vm/camkes_vm_helpers.cmake` file.
-This firstly enables us to call `DeclareCAmkESVM(Init0)` to define our `Init0` VM component.
+including  `DeclareCAmkESVM(Init0)`, which is used to define the `Init0` VM component.
-With each Init component we define in the CAmkES configuration we need to correspondingly define
-the component with the `DeclareCAmkESVM` function.
+Each Init component requires a corresponding `DeclareCAmkESVM` function.

-To find a kernel and rootfs image we use the `GetDefaultLinuxKernelFile` helper (defined in
+`GetDefaultLinuxKernelFile` (defined in `projects/camkes/vm-linux/vm-linux-helpers.cmake`)
-`projects/camkes/vm-linux/vm-linux-helpers.cmake`) to retrieve the location of the vm images provided
+is a helper function that retrieves the location of the vm images provided
-in the `projects/vm-linux` folder.
-This project contains some tools for building new linux kernel
+in the `projects/vm-linux` folder, which contains some tools for building new linux kernel
 and root filesystem images, as well as the images that these tools
 produce.
 A fresh checkout of this project will contain some pre-built
 images (`bzimage` and `rootfs.cpio`), to speed up build times.

-We call the
-`DecompressLinuxKernel` helper to extract the vmlinux image.
-Lastly we add the
+`DecompressLinuxKernel` is used to extract the vmlinux image, which `AddToFileServer` then places
-decompressed kernel image and rootfs to the fileserver through the `AddToFileServer` helper.
-These are
-placed in the file server under the names we wish to access them
+in the fileserver along with the rootfs.
-by in the archive.
-In our case this is `bzimage` and `rootfs.cpio`.

 ## Adding to the guest

 In the simple buildroot guest image, the
 initrd (rootfs.cpio) is also the filesystem you get access to after
 logging in.
-To make new programs available to the guest we need to add them to the
+To make new programs available to the guest you need to add them to the
 rootfs.cpio archive.
 Similarly, to make new kernel modules available to
 the guest they must be added to the rootfs.cpio archive also.

-In this task we will look
-at how we can install new programs into our guest VMs.
+In this tutorial you will  install new programs into the guest VM.

-### Background
+### vm-linux-helpers.cmake

 The `projects/camkes/vm-linux` directory contains CMake helpers to
 overlay rootfs.cpio archives with a desired set of programs, modules
 and scripts.

-Here's a summary of some of the CMake helpers that are available to help you add your own files
-to the rootfs image:

-#### vm-linux-helpers.cmake

-##### `AddFileToOverlayDir(filename file_location root_location overlay_name)`
+#### `AddFileToOverlayDir(filename file_location root_location overlay_name)`
 This helper allows you to overlay specific files onto a rootfs image.
 The caller specifies
 the file they wish to install in the rootfs image (`file_location`), the name they want the file
 to be called in the rootfs (`filename`) and the location they want the file to installed in the